ShihengDuan/shihengduan.github.io/_pages/about.md

     - The double tropical cyclone is a unique feature.

   - [Recommendations for comprehensive and independent evaluation of machine learning-based Earth system models](https://arxiv.org/abs/2410.19882) Paul Ullrich, et al. 2024
-    - How do we evaluate AI-based climate models?
+    - How do we evaluate AI-based Earth system models?
-    - Overview paper under review.
+    - Overview paper in revison.

   - [AI-based climate model evaluation through the lens of heatwave storylines](https://arxiv.org/abs/2410.09120) Shiheng Duan, et al. 2024
     - Can we use AI-climate model to conduct storyline simulations?
-    - Rejected by PNAS.
+    - Rejected.
 Let's see where it goes.

 # 🎖 Honors and Awards